losDaniel/spot-connect/README.md

 **image_id** : The default AMI is the deep learning image for Linux, this can be changed for every profile listed in "profiles.txt" using `spot_connect.sutils.change_default_image(<image id>)`

 **price** : Price is the maximum price you are willing to bid for an instance.
 For a list of spot-instance prices check [this link](https://aws.amazon.com/ec2/spot/pricing/).
-Price varies by region so make sure you edit these accordingly in "profile.txt" if you change regions.
+Price varies by region and can be changed accordingly using the `spot_connect.sutils` module.

 **username** : Usually "ec2-user" but can depend on the instance AMI.
 For a list of default usernames see: https://alestic.com/2014/01/ec2-ssh-username/